 Lagging Customer Experience

 If you work with suppliers, you know their inventory is out of your control.
 It’s crucial you have a tight relationship with them so you know they have inventory in stock, their shipping the right items, and their charging you correctly.
-Without this communication, you could end up with frustrated customers or paying too much or too earlier for your items.
+Inefficient fulfillment processes Without this communication, you could end up with frustrated customers or paying too much or too early for your items.
 And inefficient fulfillment processes can ruin the whole business.

 Better inventory management leads to improvements in two major areas: customer experience and profitability.
 Customers will have better interactions with your brand, no matter where they shop.
 You’ll also have sufficient inventory management so you can forecast sales and control costs.